tanoManzo/notes/General.md

 4. Workshop with ashwag and Ghada
 5. submission paper workshop with Yvan
 6. Poster Judge
-7. FelCom Representant
+7. FelCom -NLM Representor
 8. Paper accepted at AMIA
 9. Presenter at Stanford
-10.